Frederick Douglass Commons Policies

 This is not a room for group work or conversations.
 No food or drink permitted.

-Hosting organizations using the Community Kitchen should adhere to all policies outlined below.
+Hosting organizations using the Community Kitchen must adhere to all policies outlined below.
 Violation of any of the below policies may result in losing the ability to reserve the space and revocation of approved user status.
+Exceptions to this policy may be made at the discretion of Wilson Commons Student Activities using the exception form.

-The Community Kitchen is a closed space.
-To gain access for an event or drop-off, individuals can contact the building manager who will open the space for them.
-Building managers will only open the space for confirmed reservations and scheduled drop-offs.
+- The Community Kitchen is a closed space.
+To gain access for an event or drop-off, individuals can contact the building manager.

-The Community Kitchen can be reserved through Virtual EMS at least eight days prior to the event.
+- The Community Kitchen can be reserved through Virtual EMS at least eight days prior to the event.
 University departments and student organizations can complete this process using their Virtual EMS contact.
-Student clubs and organizations must complete a CCC Event Registration form prior to reservation approval through their Campus Community Connection (CCC) organization page.

 Community Kitchen Training

-The assistant director of student life operations, as well as Wilson Commons Student Activities, reserve the right to revoke any individual’s approved kitchen user designation at any time.
+- The assistant director of student life operations, as well as Wilson Commons Student Activities, reserve the right to revoke any individual’s approved kitchen user status at any time.

-If a drop-off of food or equipment is required prior to an event, individuals must coordinate with the assistant director of student life operations.
-This information should be included in the initial reservation request.
+- If food or equipment needs to be dropped off before an event, individuals must coordinate with the assistant director of student life operations.
+This information must be included in the initial reservation request.

-Food ingredients must be purchased and brought directly to the Community Kitchen.
-Food is not to be stored in other areas of campus, such as residence halls or other departments, and should not be stored off campus prior to the event.
+- Food ingredients must be purchased and brought directly to the Community Kitchen.
+Food is not to be stored in other areas of campus, such as residence halls or other departments, and cannot be stored off campus prior to the event.

-Food stored in the Community Kitchen must be properly labeled with the date of the upcoming event and the group hosting the event.
+- Food stored in the Community Kitchen must be properly labeled with the date of the upcoming event and the organization hosting the event.
 Labeling materials are provided in the Community Kitchen.

 Food Safety Policies

-Any leftover food must be clearly labeled with the name of the organization or department and the date.
+- Any leftover food must be clearly labeled with the current date and name of the organization.
 Leftovers must be removed from the Kitchen the same day as the reservation.

-A shared dry storage cupboard, designated for leftover non-perishables (spices, sugar, flour, oil, etc.), is available in the space.
-Organizations that wish to leave items for others to use may do so, provided that the items are properly sealed and labeled with the date of opening.
+- The Kitchen includes a shared dry storage cupboard, designated for leftover non-perishables (spices, sugar, flour, oil, etc.).
+Items placed in the shared dry storage must be properly sealed and labeled with the date of opening.
 Items in this cupboard can be used by any organization using the Community Kitchen, but availability is not guaranteed.

 Equipment Use and Safety